 ISI Inspection Report 2016

 Years 3 and 4 are taught in the Junior Building where the core subjects are delivered by their class teacher, supported by a teaching assistant.
-Subject specialists deliver Religious Education, French, P.E., Art, Music, Design and Technology, Computing and Games.
+Subject specialists deliver a greater number of lessons, for example Religious Education, French, P.E., Art, Music, Design and Technology, Computing and Games.
 For many of these lessons pupils benefit from being taught in smaller classes including Mathematics.
 Boys continue with a swimming lesson each week taught by specialist staff at Merchant Taylors'.

 Beyond the curriculum